 Dealing with complaints

-If a parent wishes to complain about the provision or the policy, they should, in the first instance, raise it with the SENDCO/Assistant SENCO, who will try to resolve the situation.
+If a parent wishes to complain about the provision or the policy, they should, in the first instance, raise it with the SENDCO who will try to resolve the situation.

 If the issue cannot be resolved within 10 working days, the parent can submit a formal complaint to the Headteacher in writing or any other accessible format.
 The Headteacher will reply within 10 working days.